PTI wins both Senate seats from Punjab

 As per the claimed strength of PTI in Punjab, its government enjoys the support of 195 MPAs which include 180 of Tehreek-e-Insaf, 10 of the PML-Q, one of Rah-e-Haq Party and four independents.
 However, its candidates got 11 votes less than its collective and claimed strength.

-In the last Senate by-election, held on Oct 3, on the seat vacated by Chaudhry Sarwar who took oath as the Punjab governor, PTI candidate Dr Shahzad Waseem won the seat with a margin of 12 votes.
+In the last Senate by-election, held on Oct 3, on the seat vacated by Chaudhry Sarwar, who took oath as the Punjab governor, the PTI candidate, Dr Shahzad Waseem, won the seat with a margin of 12 votes.
 Dr Shahzad had got 181 votes, followed by 169 of Khawaja Ahmed Hassan.

+This was for the third time, the PTI defeated the PML-N in the Senate elections in Punjab in the year 2018.

 LAHORE: Pakistan Tehreek-e-Insaf candidates, with the support of its main ally Pakistan Muslim League-Quaid (PML-Q) won both the vacant seats of Senate from Punjab after a neck-and-neck contest with Pakistan Muslim League-N (PML-N).